attract pollinators to improve harvest

 This post may contain affiliate links at no cost to you.
 Read my very boring disclosure for more information.

 The foods that we grow rely on pollinators in order to set the fruits and vegetables on the plants for us to eat.
-Since the past few years, our pollinators have been disappearing and our gardens are hurting.
+For the past few years, our pollinators have been disappearing, and our gardens are hurting.
 I have many friends posting images of their plants dying off and flowers falling to the ground due to a lack of pollination.

 Let’s dive into how we can attract some daytime and nighttime pollinators to your garden so your garden is pollinated by both day and night shift workers in the garden.